chrisvogt/gatsby-theme-chrisvogt/theme/src/components/widgets/discogs/README.md

 ## Components

 - `discogs-widget.js` - Main widget component with data fetching and layout
-- `vinyl-collection.js` - Renders the vinyl records in a grid with visual effects
+- `vinyl-collection.js` - Renders the vinyl records in a grid with visual effects and pagination
+- `vinyl-pagination.js` - Pagination component with swipe/drag support and theme-consistent controls
 - `index.js` - Export file for the widget

 ## Styling